Opiskull/Blog/content/post/new-docker-server.md

 Now that I failed with Kubernetes lets go with Docker only.
 That should be easier and I already had some experience with Docker.
 I only did the tutorial at their site https://docs.docker.com/get-started/ but it counts as experience right? :P

-Now I setup a server with docker only.
+Now I setup a server with Docker only.
 My host system is Ubuntu so followed the instructions on https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce.

 ```bash
 apt-get update && apt-get install apt-transport-https ca-certificates curl software-properties-common